NogginBops/ImGui.NET_OpenTK_Sample/README.md

 # Dear Imgui Sample using OpenTK

-## OpenGL 4.5
+## OpenTK 4

-This version of the repository uses a lot of opengl 4.5 features for convenience (not having to bind buffers and stuff).

-For a opengl 3.3 version of the repo using opentk 3.2 checkout the `opengl3.3` branch.
+This version of the repo is targeting OpenTK 4.

-The `opengl3.3` branch is written for OpenTK 3 so some changes will have to be made.
-There is no version of this sample that uses opentk 4 and opengl 3.3.
+The minimum OpenGL version is 3.3.

+## Your OpenGL state will be untouched!

+Previous versions of this repo required users to manually reset the OpenGL state that the ImGui renderer changed.
+This is no longer needed!
+The renderer resets the OpenGL state itself.

 ## BadImageFormatexception